They Fought for Their Country: Plot

 Later, after some time in another place, the regiment again engages in battle with enemy tanks.
-The tanks crush the positions of the defenders: the young corporal Kochetygov dies a heroic death, having managed to set fire to the tank with the help of a Molotov cocktail with his last breath.
+The tanks crush the positions of the defenders: the young corporal Kochetygov died, setting a German tank on fire with a Molotov cocktail.
 The remaining Soviet soldiers launch a counterattack, during which Private Zvyagintsev is severely wounded by artillery shrapnel.
-The Germans are forced into retreat, and a young, fragile nurse (Tatiana Bozhok) pulls the large ("before the war - 93 kilograms") Zvyagintsev from the battlefield.
-After having buried the last officer in the regiment (lieutenant; Nikolai Gubenko), the regiment moves on again.
-During their break, Private Nekrasov (Yuri Nikulin), the father of four children, amuses the soldiers with a funny story about how he accidentally scared a decrepit old woman who thought that he was trying to pester her at night.
+The Germans are forced into retreat, and a young nurse pulls Zvyagintsev from the battlefield.
+After having buried the last officer in the regiment, the regiment moves on again.
+During their break, Private Nekrasov amuses the soldiers with a story about how he accidentally startled an old woman at night who thought that he was trying to pester her.
 In the field hospital, Zvyagintsev is operated on without anesthesia as the surgeon extracts numerous fragments from his legs and back.

-The regiment is then located in just the next village, but there is no food in the military stores, and the locals refuse to feed the retreating soldiers.
-Lopakhin makes an attempt to charm an unapproachable villager — Natalya (Nonna Mordyukova) — and helps her with her farm work.
-At night, Lopakhin wants to seduce the woman, but she hits him in the eye in the dark.
-The next morning, with a black eye, Lopakhin finds a table full of food and concludes that his plan was still a success.
-Natalya bitterly answers him that she has a husband who is now in the hospital and that she only prepared the food for them because the foreman of the regiment had told the local chairman that they had recently prevailed in a very difficult battle against the enemy.
-Natalya adds that the locals were ready to give them everything if only the soldiers would protect them.
+The remnants of the regiment are stationed in yet another village, but there have run out of food and the locals refuse to feed the retreating soldiers.
+Lopakhin attempts to charm a local villager, Natalya, and helps her with farmwork.
+That night, Lopakhin tries to seduce her, but she hits him in the eye in the dark.
+The next morning, Lopakhin finds a table full of food and concludes that his plan was a success after all.
+Natalya bitterly tells him that she has a husband who is now in the hospital and that she only prepared the food for them because the regiment’s sergeant had told the local kolkhoz chairman that they had recently prevailed in a fierce battle.
+Natalya adds that the locals are ready to give everything they have, if only the soldiers would protect them.

-Lopakhin notices Nikolai Streltsov in the crowd.
-It turns out that he has escaped from the field hospital, and, despite being completely deaf and shell-shocked, has joined his comrades.
-Recently arrived colonel (Evgeny Samoilov) heartily thanks the fighters and kisses the banner of the regiment, which has been diligently guarded throughout the film.
+The regiment is withdrawn to the rear for rest and reinforcements.
+Lopakhin spots his old friend, Nikolai Streltsov, in the crowd.
+It turns out that he had escaped from the field hospital, and, despite being completely deaf and suffering from a concussion, has rejoined his comrades.
+A recently arrived colonel heartily thanks the fighters and kisses the banner of the regiment, which has been diligently guarded throughout the film.
 Large forces of Soviet troops continue moving toward Stalingrad.